Today, we’re going to show you how to launch and run a 7-figure Kickstarter campaign step-by-step.

 2. Check whether they will actually BUY and test your price

 Jungleproof determines the add-to-cart to purchase ratio and the correlation between behavior and purchases.
 This is done by tracking the visits on the page and actions taken by the visitors such as subscribing, pressing on the “Buy Now” button and validating the price.
-Based on certain behavioral patterns, Jungleproof can forecast through real market projection which percentage of people with a certain behavior will purchase your product.
+Based on certain behavioral patterns, Jungleproof can forecast through real market projection which percentage of people with a certain behavior will back your Kickstarter campaign.

 3. Get Early Bird subscribers